GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/docs/release-notes/4.2/en.md

 ## [PRO] Improvements

+- Renamed input `polylangLanguage` to `polylangLanguageBy` to filter entities by language (custom posts, taxonomies and media items)

 ### Define the Polylang language on tag and category mutations

 With the **Polylang integration**, when creating a tag or category (see above), we can pass `polylangLanguageBy` input to already define its language.